Last Updated: May 18, 2026

 What Is Known About the Safety of Daily or Frequent Ketamine Protocols?

+Very little is known about the safety of the daily low-dose protocol commercial providers prescribe to general outpatients.
 The published safety data for ketamine in depression comes almost entirely from periodic therapeutic-dose protocols, which have been studied across thousands of patients in multiple peer-reviewed trials.
 That data does not extrapolate cleanly to daily sub-perceptual protocols, which use different dose ranges, different administration patterns, and a different patient experience.

 What Are Common Short-Term Side Effects?